erewhon/reactive-web-presentation/presentation/presentation.md

 Now, some of these issues we don't have a good answer for.
 Although certain IDEs are smart enough to tell you you're messing up.
 (For example, some of the Jetbrains IDEs.)

+So we compare the plain HTML and jQuery version, and there's basically no difference between the markup, except we've included some Javascript.
+(I'm not going to do this kind of diff, but for the most part, this will be the story going forward.)

 </aside>